Group Management

 Hide / Unhide Groups

-Using this option, you can choose to hide or unhide groups from Global Address Lists (GAL), in bulk.
-Follow the below steps to perform this operation:
+With this option, administrators can choose whether to hide or unhide groups from the Global Address Lists (GAL) in bulk.

-2. Navigate to Microsoft 365 → Management → Group Management and click Hide/Unhide Groups listed under Group Modification.
+2. Navigate to Microsoft 365 > Management > Group Management > Bulk Group Modification > Hide/Unhide Groups.

-3. Choose hide or unhide from the address list, as needed.
+3. Choose hide or unhide from the address list.

-4. Choose the Microsoft 365 tenant and enter the group names in the search bar.
-You can also click Browse to upload a CSV file, containing the list of groups whose owners you wish to modify.
+4. Choose the Microsoft 365 tenant and search the group names.
+You can also click Browse to upload a CSV file, containing the list of groups you wish to hide/unhide.

 Back to Top